JanssenProject/jans/docs/cedarling/quick-start/cedarling-quick-start.md

 3. Click the `Trigger auth flow` button
 3. Login using username and password of a user who has the `Teacher` role assigned in the IDP
 4. Click `Allow` on the consent screen
-5. If the authentication is successful, Tarp will show you a page with token details
+5. If the authentication is successful, Tarp will show you a page with token details.
+Store the userinfo token string.
-6. Move to `Cedarling` tab and select `Cedarling Signed Authz Form` tab
+6. Move to `Cedarling` tab and select `Cedarling Multi-Issuer Authz Form` tab
 7. Use the details below as an input to this form:
-      - Principal: select all 3 tokens.
-In TBAC approach here, we are passing tokens (i.e signed JWTs) in place of JSON string.
+      - Issuer-to-token mapping: For the policies we want only userinfo token is sufficient:
+      ```json title="Token Mapping"
+      [
+          {
+            "mapping": "Jans::Userinfo_token",
+            "payload": "<token from step 5>"
+          }
+      ]
+      ```
       - Action: `Jans::Action::"Write"`
       - Resource:
-        ```json
+        ```json title="Resource"
         {
           "cedar_entity_mapping": {
             "entity_type": "Jans::SecretDocument",